 Here’s how DISKSPD was started: .\diskspd.exe -b4 -t1 -o16 -w0 -Sh -L -r -d900 [...]

 StarWind Command Center.
-Designed as an alternative for routine tasks to featureless Windows Admin Center and bulky System Center Configuration Manager, StarWind Command Center consolidates sophisticated dashboards that cover all the important information about the state of each environment component on a single screen.
+Designed as a replacement for routine tasks to featureless Windows Admin Center and bulky System Center Configuration Manager, StarWind Command Center consolidates sophisticated dashboards that cover all the important information about the state of each environment component on a single screen.

 The other side of storage performance is the latency – how long an IO takes to complete.
 Many storage systems perform better under heavy queuing, which helps to maximize parallelism and busy time at every layer of the stack.
 But there’s a tradeoff: queuing increases latency.
 For example, if you can do 100 IOPS with sub-millisecond delay, you may also be able to achieve 200 IOPS if you can tolerate higher delay.
 Latency time is good to watch out for: sometimes the largest IOPS benchmarking numbers are only possible with delays that would otherwise be unacceptable.